miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 automatically when you `nix develop`, but that got a little messy.
 I decided to make it deliberate with the simplest, most obvious commands `start` and `stop`.

+## Running Commands in Background for Multi-Platform Environments

 This is vital for my next round of work, because since these environments are initiated from a command-line Terminal, the commands that start the various servers like JupyterLab and FastHTML tie up the console.
 In Linux there's a ton